pvlib/pvlib-python/docs/sphinx/source/user_guide/faq.rst

-You can also upgrade your installed pvlib to the latest compatible version with ``pip install -U pvlib``, but be sure to check the :ref:`whatsnew` page to see what the differences between versions are.
+You can also upgrade your installed pvlib to the latest compatible version with ``pip install -U pvlib``, but be sure to check the :ref:`whatsnew` page to see the differences between versions.

 The CEC table doesn't include my module or inverter, what should I do?